coderefinery/train-the-trainer/content/02-teaching-philosophies.md

 > ## Juho Lehtonen
 > I'm gradually realising the different ways to get a hint whether the workshop
 > participants are still following or perhaps bored.
 I assume it's communicating
-> with the class, with excercises and simply by asking now and then.
+> with the class, with exercises and simply by asking now and then.
 I also try
 > to remember to observe how people look like (puzzled, bored) while I teach, not
 > so obvious for me.
 >